Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Estimation of the first triple collision time

-In the following Lemma, we show that if particles indexed by $K\subset \ig 1,N \id$ are isolated from the other, then $(R_K(X^N_t))_{t\ge 0}$ behaves like a squared Bessel process with dimension $d_{\theta,N}(|K|)$.
+In the following Lemma, we show that if particles indexed by $K\subset \ig 1,N \id$ are far enough away from the other, then $(R_K(X^N_t))_{t\ge 0}$ behaves like a squared Bessel process with dimension $d_{\theta,N}(|K|)$.
 Indeed, we will explain in which sense we can neglect the interactions between particles indexed by $K$ and particles indexed by $K^c$.